juldebar/Deep_mapping/README.md

 # Main goal

-This is a repository providing R codes to manage photos (underwater or aerial) and infer their spatial location from GPS tracks (from other devices: smartphone, watch..)
+This is a repository providing R codes to manage exif metadata of photos and infer their spatial location from GPS tracks (from other devices: smartphone, watch..).
+The repository provides R codes to extract exif metadata and store them in a Postgres / Postgis database along with spatial data (from GPS tracker).

 # R packages